mister-r/DistortionsAnalyzer/README.txt

 install Math::Trig
 install Math::Round

-Install gnuplot if you don't have it (if you want to get graphical spectrums images).
+Install gnuplot and sox if you don't have it (if you want to get graphical spectrums images).
 For command line options help type: ./DistortionsAnalyzer.pl -h

 Usage: